ander-elkoroaristizabal/nnunet-ms-segmentation/README.md

 the [Hospital Clínic de Barcelona (HCB)](https://www.clinicbarcelona.org/), together with the target masks validated by professionals from the ImaginEM research team from the HCB.

+The model generated can be accessed upon a fair request.

 ## Using the docker image

 There are two ways of building and running the Docker image,